-You will remember everything that you want to remember.
-Much as in our day-to-day lives, we remember the significant events.
-While in hypnosis and upon returning to normal waking consciousness, you will be easily able to remember anything about the session that you want to remember, and I will provide suggestions to the subconscious mind so that this happens.
+Yes.
+Clients are surprised at how quickly time passes while in deep relaxation and similar to their day-to-day lives, they recall the significant events.
+While in hypnosis and upon returning to normal waking consciousness, you will easily be able to remember, and I will provide suggestions to the subconscious mind for this to occur.

 Will I Lose Control, Become Unconscious or Get “Stuck” in Hypnosis?

 No, you cannot get “stuck” in hypnosis.
 Hollywood has perpetuated many myths about hypnosis.
 Rest assured that under hypnosis, you do not reveal your deep, dark secrets or lose control.
 A hypnotherapist cannot make you do anything against your ethics, values or beliefs.
 In a hypnotic state you cannot be made to do anything against your will.